We stand with Ukraine

 There is Carmen’s fruit-veggie stand around the corner, where you can buy fresh fruits and vegetables.
 If you want something special, ask her and she will bring it next day.

 Noise – it is Mexico and it is a small rural working fishing village.
-This is an amazing place of great energy and the center of laid back coastal Mexico, overall it's peaceful and quiet, but on occasion it does get noisy here; ocean waves, village noise ... dogs, roosters, music... once or twice a year there is a wedding or a sweet 15 party.
-Please, bring earplugs if you are a very light sleeper.
+This is an amazing place of great energy and the center of laid back coastal Mexico, overall it's peaceful and quiet, but on occasion it does get noisy here; ocean waves, village noise ... dogs, roosters, music... once or twice a year there is a wedding or sweet 15 party.
+Please, bring earplugs if you are a light sleeper.

 During Peak season, especially holidays, Christmas, New Year, Easter, Dia de Virgin de Guadalupe, there are a lot of people on the beach everywhere in Mexico, fireworks, music and parties.
 It can be very busy and noisy and fun.